Storm Water Pollution

 EPA regulations require municipal separate storm drain systems which serve an area with a population greater than 100,000 to obtain an NPDES permit for storm water discharges.
 The population in the Santa Rosa area served by the municipal separate storm drain system officially became over 100,000 in the 1990 census.
 As a result, an NPDES storm water permit is required for the Santa Rosa area.

 Santa Rosa’s first NPDES Permit for Storm Water Discharges was issued jointly to the City of Santa Rosa, County of Sonoma, and Sonoma County Water Agency by the North Coast Regional Water Quality Control Board (Regional Board) on March 27, 1997.
-On June 26, 2003, the Regional Board issued a second five –year joint NPDES permit (Term 2).
+On June 26, 2003, the Regional Board issued a second five –year joint NPDES permit.
+On October 1, 2009 the City's third permit was adopted.
+The fourth and current NPDES permit was adopted by the NCRWQCB on January 6, 2016.